-Our day closed with a visit to The Peninsula Shanghai, another amazing 5* property which was named the top hotel in Shanghai by Condé Nast Traveler Gold List 2019.
+Our day closed with a visit to The Peninsula Shanghai, another amazing 5* property that was named the top hotel in Shanghai by Condé Nast Traveler Gold List 2019.
 We received a guided tour and met Laurie Cheng, Director of Human Resources, and Matthew Robert Myers, Director of F&B.

 Today we were joined by Les Roches Jin Jiang (LRJJ) Campus Director Michael Bao and some students’ from LRJJ’s Postgraduate Diploma.
 Our first stop was The Langham Shanghai Xintiandi.
 We enjoyed a tour of the “strikingly timeless” property in the company of Maggie Han, Director of Human Resources, Sunny Zhang, Director of MICE, and Mrs N G Mei Kuan, Hotel Manager.

 The hospitality industry is about more than just hotels and restaurants.
 So it was very appropriate to finish our trip with a visit to consultancy Alliance Hospitality.
 There we met Les Roches alumnus Charles He, who welcomed us to one of the company’s funky and chic multifunction spaces which operate under the brand Combiz.
-Co-working, F&B and events all come together in these spaces – and we can vouch for the quality of the lunches: ours was excellent!
+Co-working, F&B, and events all come together in these spaces – and we can vouch for the quality of the lunches: ours was excellent!

-What an amazing, insightful and eye-opening trip this was.
+What an amazing, insightful, and eye-opening trip this was.
 We learned to understand the challenges and opportunities in this fast-paced industry through the eyes of GMs and other senior professionals who are operating at the forefront of luxury and ultra-luxury hospitality.
 We can’t wait for our next field trip, to Chicago, next semester.

-A big thank-you to Dr Dimitrios Diamantis, the Dean of Graduate Studies and MBA Program Manager, who organized the field trip and accompanied us.
+A big thank you to Dr. Dimitrios Diamantis, the Dean of Graduate Studies and MBA Program Manager, who organized the field trip and accompanied us.
 And of course to all the companies and people who gave us such a warm welcome.
 You made our trip truly special!

 Discover more from the Les Roches blog: